 Our viewpoint selection framework is constructed from an information channel $V \rightarrow O$ between the random variables V (input) and O (output), which represent, respectively, a set of viewpoints and the set of polygons of an object (see Figure 1(a)).
-This channel, which we call viewpoint channel, is defined by a conditional probability matrix obtained from the projected areas of polygons at each viewpoint.
-Viewpoints will be indexed by v and polygons by o.
-Throughout this
+This channel, which we call viewpoint channel, is defined by a conditional probability matrix obtained from the projected areas of polygons at each

-6 Miquel Feixas et al.
+6 • Miguel Feixas et al.

-(b) Probability distributions of channel $V \to O$.
+(a) Viewpoint sphere. (b) Probability distributions of channel $V \to O$.